iurii-chernigin/arduino-car-hardware-logic/README.md

-# arduino-car-hardware-logic
+# Arduino Car

-Implementation of the logic of a remotely controlled machine based on the Arduino UNO microcontroller
+> Implementation of the logic of a remotely controlled machine based on the Arduino UNO microcontroller